Why do people continue in behavior that repeatedly brings misery on them?

-Ultimately, evil and damaging behavior traces back to what is called the fall of humanity (Genesis 3).
-This fall records the first act of human rebellion against God and the adverse effects it brings on all dimensions of human existence:
+Evil and damaging behavior ultimately trace back to what is called the fall of humanity (Genesis 3).
+This fall records the first act of rebellion against God and the adverse effects it brings on all dimensions of human existence.

 - Physiological: death, decay, sickness and suffering.